xmtp/awesome-xmtp/README.md

 # Awesome XMTP

+> This repo is an open frame and a bot.
+Message `awesome.hi.xmtp.eth` to talk to the repo.

 A list of awesome projects using XMTP.
 Create a PR, get visibility 👀.
 To learn more check XMTP's [website](https://xmtp.org/)

 ## Bots 🤖